marty90/fast-exam/README.md

 - `--template TEMPLATE` Template to use.
 Defaults to 'template.tex'
 - `--disclaimer DISCLAIMER` Instructions for the exam to print in the PDF
 - `--keeptex` Keep Latex source for further editing
+- `--solutionsummary` Print summary of the correct answers to quiz

 ## Operation